 A change in culture will be as successful as your leadership’s buy-in.
 As with any change, the employees will not take change seriously if the leadership team is dismantled over a shift in culture.
 Allowing leadership to have a part of the ownership and be collaborative over any shifts made, may increase leadership buy-in and trickle out to their staff members.

 Be courageous in allowing the culture to change organically.
 Continue to steer the culture in a positive direction but be willing and open to letting it evolve naturally based on the engagement you see.
 If the team does not enjoy something, a process is not working, or something that has always worked is no longer effective, make a change.
 Allow the population to feel heard by listening to them and adapting to the needs of the whole.

 By considering how some of these suggestions might help grow your organization, you are already driving your work culture in a positive direction.
-If you would like support in your efforts or to see how Cangrade can complement your practices, please request a demo today.
+If you would like support in your efforts or to see how Cangrade can complement your practices, request a demo today.